-"The four-year Senate proceeding created a 3,500-page record of testimony by 100 witnesses on every peculiarity of Mormonism, especially its polygamous family structure, ritual worship practices, "secret oaths," open canon, economic communalism, and theocratic politics.
+The four-year Senate proceeding created a 3,500-page record of testimony by 100 witnesses on every peculiarity of Mormonism, especially its polygamous family structure, ritual worship practices, "secret oaths," open canon, economic communalism, and theocratic politics.
 The public participated actively in the proceedings.
 In the Capitol, spectators lined the halls, waiting for limited seats in the committee room, and filled the galleries to hear floor debates.
 For those who could not see for themselves, journalists and cartoonists depicted each day's admission and outrage.
 At the height of the hearing, some senators were receiving a thousand letters a day from angry constituents.
-What remains of these public petitions fills 11 feet of shelf space, the largest such collection in the National Archives."
+What remains of these public petitions fills 11 feet of shelf space, the largest such collection in the National Archives.
+9

+Eventually, despite four years of hearings, the Senate was unable to muster the 2/3 majority required to expel a member from the Senate.
+10 The most famous sound bite from the trial was uttered by Senator Boies Penrose of Pennsylvania.
+Addressing the subject of polygamy, Penrose reportedly glared at one or more of his Senate colleagues who had a reputation for philandering and said:

+"As for me, I would rather have seated beside me in this chamber a polygamist who doesn't polyg than a monogamist who doesn't monog."

+However in 1904 the outcome of the Smoot hearings was far from certain.
+Earlier that year, Church President Joseph F. Smith was asked to testify before Congress.
+He acknowledged that his own unwillingness to give up his plural wives had set a bad example.
+Three months later, on June 6, 1904, President Smith issued a reiteration of the Church's position on plural marriage:

+Inasmuch as there are numerous reports in circulation that plural marriages have been entered into, contrary to the official declaration of President Woodruff of September 24, 1890, commonly called the manifesto, which was issued by President Woodruff, and adopted by the Church at its general conference, October 6, 1890, which forbade any marriages violative of the law of the land, I, Joseph F. Smith, President of the Church of Jesus Christ of Latter-day Saints, hereby affirm and declare that no such marriages have been solemnized with the sanction, consent, or knowledge of the Church of Jesus Christ of Latter-day Saints.

+And I hereby announce that all such marriages are prohibited, and if any officer or member of the Church shall assume to solemnize or enter into any such marriage, he will be deemed in transgression against the Church, and will be liable to be dealt with according to the rules and regulations thereof and excommunicated therefrom.
 11

-The most famous sound bite from the trial was uttered by Senator Boies Penrose of Pennsylvania.
-Boies was unabashed in his appetites, which included food and women.
-But he was irritated at the pompous selfrighteousness of others.
-Addressing the subject of polygamy, Penrose reportedly glared at Senate colleagues who had reputations for philandering and said:

-"As for me, I would rather have seated beside me in this chamber a polygamist who doesn't polyg than a monogamist who doesn't monog." $^{\rm 12}$

-Despite four years of hearings, the Senate was ultimately unable to muster the 2/3 majority required to expel a member from the Senate.
-13 In 1904, however, the outcome of the Smoot hearings was far from certain.
-LDS Church President Joseph F. Smith was asked to testify before Congress in 1904.
-Joseph F. Smith was one of those who had refused to put away his plural wives.
-He acknowledged to the U.S. Congress that his own unwillingness to give up his plural wives had set a bad example.
-Three months later, on June 6, 1904, President Smith issued a reiteration of the Church's position on plural marriage: Inasmuch as there are numerous reports in circulation that plural marriages have been entered into, contrary to the official declaration of President Woodruff of September 24, 1890, commonly called the manifesto, which was issued by President Woodruff, and adopted by the Church at its general conference, October 6, 1890, which forbade any marriages violative of the law of the land, I, Joseph F. Smith, President of the Church of Jesus Christ of Latter-day Saints, hereby affirm and declare that no such marriages have been solemnized with the sanction, consent, or knowledge of the Church of Jesus Christ of Latter-day Saints.

-And I hereby announce that all such marriages are prohibited, and if any officer or member of the Church shall assume to solemnize or enter into any such marriage, he will be deemed in transgression against the Church, and will be liable to be dealt with according to the rules and regulations thereof and excommunicated therefrom.
-14

-JOSEPH F. SMITH, President of the Church of Jesus Christ of Latter-day Saints.
+JOSEPH F. SMITH,

+President of the Church of Jesus Christ of Latter-day Saints.